suryast/CFA-SS-neurosky-node-websocket/README.md

 neurosky-node-websocket
 =======================

+# Expansion in this repo
+With this project, I'm expanding visualisation of Mindwave brainwave's data using Javascrip to mimick Neurosky's desktop visualizer.

 Using Neurosky's Mindwave Mobile EEG headset, expose live data with WebSocket and view live stream in browser with HTML &amp; Javscript.

 # Prerequisites